Who Was Douglas MacArthur?

-Douglas MacArthur was born in Little Rock, Arkansas, on January 26, 1880.
-After graduating from the United States Military Academy at West Point in 1903, he fought in World War I, and in World War II was the commander of Allied forces in the Pacific.
+After graduating from the United States Military Academy at West Point in 1903, Douglas MacArthur fought in World War I, and in World War II was the commander of Allied forces in the Pacific.
 When he criticized President Harry Truman's handling of the Korean War, he was relieved of his command.
-MacArthur died on April 5, 1964, and was buried in Norfolk, Virginia.

 In 1893 his family moved to San Antonio, Texas, and MacArthur attended the West Texas Military Academy, where he began to show academic promise.
 He was also a member of several of the school’s sports teams.
 After high school, MacArthur enrolled in the United States Military Academy at West Point, where he excelled, and in 1903 he graduated with honors.